huyaoyu/WorkFlow/README.md

 Install Pytorch
 1. Install virtualenv: https://virtualenv.pypa.io/en/stable

-2. build a new virtualenv environment (this will create a folder in your current directory).
+2. Build a new virtualenv environment (this will create a folder in your current directory).

 ```
 $ virtualenv pytorch
 ```

-3. go to the new folder and activate the environment(https://virtualenv.pypa.io/en/stable/userguide/#usage)
+3. Go to the new folder and activate the environment(https://virtualenv.pypa.io/en/stable/userguide/#usage)

 ```
 $ source bin/activate
 ```

-4. clone pytorch and build: https://github.com/pytorch/pytorch
+4. Clone pytorch and build: https://github.com/pytorch/pytorch

 ```
 $ git clone --recursive https://github.com/pytorch/pytorch